Last update: 12/7/2021

 - Listen to the news/read newspapers sparingly.
 You will get to hear all you need to know.

 - Every time the media talks about how many have died, hear instead the survival rates.
 Millions of people have survived COVID19 already.
 Some may even have had it without realising it, their immune systems are working so well.
 Others may feel like they have an illness comparable in incapacity to the flu and recover fully on their own.
 According to the UK government’s own statistics, over 99% who test positive recover, including more than 95% of people with underlying serious health conditions.
 Improvements in treatment are being made all the time.
 The news may be full of people may be being hospitalised right now, but less are dying and more are recovering.

 - Keep in contact with your friends, family and colleagues.
 They can support you, and vice versa, from a distance.
 You need social contact for your mental and emotional wellbeing.
 So practise physical distancing, not social distancing while you must.

 - Keep active – clean, exercise, garden, decorate…

 - Learn something new – plenty to find out online or in books for the curious.
 Do that thing you always wanted to do.
 If you engage your brain in learning something new, it will have less time to worry.

 - Be mindful and meditate – join Meditation Room, for example.
-We’re fully online now.
+We’re online too now.
 Mindfulness keeps you away from running scary scenarios in your mind, and helps you remain centred in the present moment.
-Meditation will help you take control of your thinking and give your body a boost.
+Meditation will help you take control of your thinking.
+It will give you that space between the trigger of yet another bulletin designed to make you fearful and your response – you’ll have enough space to engage your pre-frontal cortex, your logical thinking, to ask the right questions and make better decisions.
+This gives your body a boost too.
 It takes practise, so keep at it.